 - Public Policy

-- You are an early or mid-career professional working in the Public Sector, the Private Sector or a Non-Government Organisation (Civil Society) in one of the listed priority fields of study.
+- You are an early- or mid- to senior-level career professional working in the public sector, the private sector or a non-government organisation (civil society) in one of the listed priority fields of study.

 - You wish to undertake a Masters degree in Australia in one of the listed priority fields of study.
 You cannot study a Masters of Business Administration.

-- You have a clear vision for how you will use the knowledge gained through the Masters degree to improve policy, practice or education in the proposed field of study.
+- You have a clear vision of how you will use the knowledge gained through the Masters degree to improve policy, practice or education in the proposed field of study.

-- Gender Equality: Australia Awards target equal participation by women and men.
+- Gender equality: Australia Awards targets equal participation by women and men.
 Applications from women are strongly encouraged, and mechanisms are in place to support women applicants and Awardees.

-- You must be between 25 and 50 years of age at the date of your application.
+- You must not be more than 50 years of age at the date of your application.

-- You must have at least three (3) years’ relevant work experience.
-This work experience must be in a role relevant to your proposed field of study and to your employment organisation type (e.g. public sector applicants should demonstrate public sector work experience, and so on).
+- You must have at least three years’ relevant work experience following graduation.
+This work experience must be in a role relevant to your proposed field of study and to your employment organisation type (public sector applicants should demonstrate public sector work experience, etc.).
 Preference will be given to candidates with greater periods of experience.

-- You must have a minimum English language proficiency equivalent to an overall IELTS score of 5.0 with no band score lower than 4.5.
-(Equivalent TOEFL scores are also accepted).
-Those with overall scores of lower than 6.5 who are selected for an award will be supported to undertake between 3 and 9 months pre-course English language training and will need to achieve a score of 6.5 at the end of this training with no band score lower than 6.
+- You must have a minimum English language proficiency equivalent to an overall IELTS score of 5.0 with no band score lower than 4.5 (equivalent TOEFL scores are also accepted).
+Those with overall scores of lower than 6.5 who are selected for an award will be supported to undertake between three and nine months pre-course English language training and will need to achieve a score of 6.5 at the end of this training with no band score lower than 6.